MOOC materials on IoT, for tutors

 Video files are hosted via our Youtube channel so that you won’t find them here.
 To simplify access to the videos, our Youtube channel is organised into the channels, so it is easy to access all videos in a row or individually, via links provided in the Structure Definition File.

-Currently, we offer public access to the resources to the materials for two courses, marked as:
+Currently, we offer public access to the resources to the materials for three courses, marked as:

 - IOTOPEN1x – A Subjective Introduction to the IoT,